 \subsection{A toy model}

 The goal in \cite{neumann} is to ``separate the wheat from the chaff'' when calculating likelihood ratios in various ways.
 To that end, they set up a toy model that allows for relatively simple computations.
 The setup is such that the computations can be done in several ways: score/feature-based as well as common/specific source.
 They consider two physical sources $S_x$ and $S_y$.
-The goal is to evaluate forensic evidence $e=(e_x,e_y)$ coming from these sources with respect to the following two hypotheses: \begin{itemize} \item $H_0$: $S_x=S_y$, \item $H_1:$ $S_x \neq S_y$. \end{itemize}

-The toy model in \cite{neumann} is as follows (cf.\ their section 2.3).
-A source $S$ is represented by a real number $\theta_S$.
-In the population of sources, the value of $\theta_S$ is normally distributed with mean $\mu$ and variance $\sigma_D^2$.
-When we measure on source $S$, we obtain a random perturbation of $\theta_S$, modeled by a normal distribution with mean 0 and variance $\sigma_s^2$ (when the measurement is modeled as a reference measurement) or $\sigma_u^2$ (when the measurement is modeled as a trace measurement).
-The distinction between $\sigma_u$ and $\sigma_s$ allows to take into account that measurements on a reference sample can be performed under more ideal conditions and then tend to give results more closely to the actual value $\theta_S$ of the source $S$ they come from.
+The goal is to evaluate forensic evidence $e=(e_x,e_y)$ coming from these sources with respect to the following two hypotheses: \begin{itemize} \item $H_0$: $S_x=S_y$, \item $H_1:$ $S_x \neq S_y$. \end{itemize} The toy model in \cite{neumann} is as follows (cf.\ their section 2.3).
+Any source is represented by a real number that is the expected value of some hypothetical measurement of (a property of) that source.
+On the population of sources, this expected value is normally distributed with mean $\mu$ and variance $\sigma_D^2$.
+When we measure on a source, we obtain a random perturbation of its expected value.
+If that expected value is $\mu_d$ (this corresponds to $\theta_S$ for source $S$ in our previously introduced notation, but here we keep the notation of \cite{neumann}), the outcomes for measurements on this source are modeled by a normal distribution with mean $\mu_d$ and variance $\sigma_s^2$ (when the measurement is modeled as a reference measurement) or variance $\sigma_u^2$ (when the measurement is modeled as a trace measurement).
+The distinction between $\sigma_u$ and $\sigma_s$ allows to take into account that measurements on a reference sample can be performed under more ideal conditions and then tend to give results more closely to the actual value $\mu_S$ of the source $S$ they come from.

 Next, still following \cite[2.3]{neumann}, a common source scenario consists of two measurements $(e_{u_1}, e_{u_2})$.
-Both observations involve $\sigma_u^2$ in their model.
+Both observations involve $\sigma_u^2$ now, since two traces are modeled.
 The authors write $H_{0,cs}$ and $H_{1,cs}$ for the hypotheses that the measurements are on the same, or different sources, and write the resulting likelihood ratio as

-the latter expression being correct since different sources are modeled as having independent parameters.
+the latter expression using that different sources are modeled as having independent parameters.
 The function $f$ represents the normal density with appropriate parameters.